Baldwin Wisconsin Idea Project Grants

 Step 3: Review and tweak project budget and address any questions the committee may have raised.

-Step 6: Once approved by the department chair or unit director, proposals should be routed to the designated dean’s office for approval.
-Dean approval deadline: February 14, 2024.
+Step 6: Once approved by the department chair or unit director (if applicable), proposals will be routed via the online proposal system to the designated dean for approval.
+The deadline for approval at the dean level is February 17, 2025.

 Final Proposal Narrative Guidelines